PeridexisErrant/DF-Walkthrough/chapters/chap07-nobles.rst

 For example, you might find, after a goblin raid, that you’ve got a ton of their crappy weapons lying around, what to do with them?
-Well, you could add them to weapons traps, or you could find them in the stocks menu and hit “m” for “melt” when they are selected and then any smelter with the “melt metal object” task on will have a dwarf grab the item and then melt it back to a metal bar.
+Well, you could add them to weapons traps, or you could find them in the stocks menu and hit :kbd:`m` for :guilabel:`Melt` when they are selected and then any smelter with the :guilabel:`Melt metal object` task on will have a dwarf grab the item and then melt it back to a metal bar.

-You can also use this menu to “forbid” items.
-If you have a bunch of low-quality junk you don’t want your dwarfs to use, hit “f” for “Forbid” with the item highlighted and you’ll find they will ignore it.
+You can also use this menu to forbid items.
+If you have a bunch of low-quality junk you don’t want your dwarves to use, hit :kbd:`f` for :guilabel:`Forbid` with the item highlighted and they will ignore it.
 This is handy when setting weapons and armor up for your military as you can prevent them from picking up wooden swords and thus push them to pick up your non-forbidden steel swords!

-The last menu “Justice” doesn’t come in to play until we have more nobles who will start wanting to throw dwarfs into jail if they ignore their mandates.
+The last menu :guilabel:`Justice` doesn’t come in to play until we have more nobles who will start wanting to throw dwarves into jail if they ignore their mandates.
 Worry about that latter!

 Homework time!